crpietschmann/portfolio/_posts/2009-07-14-minimum-hosting-cost-for-windows-azure.markdown

 <img style="float: right;" src="/files/2009/7/azure-logo.jpg" alt="" />

-*NOTE: Azure pricing and functionality has changes alot since this post was written making the details below out of date.*
+> *Update: Azure pricing and functionality has changes alot since this post was written making the details below out of date.*

 Microsoft has announced the <a href="http://blogs.msdn.com/windowsazure/archive/2009/07/14/confirming-commercial-availability-and-announcing-business-model.aspx">initial pricing for Windows Azure, SQL Azure and .NET Services</a>.
 My question is still "**What is the Minimum it will cost to host a small website/application on Azure?**"